 If you’re feeling really decorative, you can make little jack o’ lantern faces or chocolate spider webs on top for Halloween.

-First place them in a single layer on a baking sheet or plate then freeze until firm, about 1 hour.
+Place in a single layer on a baking sheet or plate then freeze until firm, about 1 hour.
 This prevents them from sticking to the plastic wrap and to each other.

 Chances are if your mini cheesecakes sunk in the middle after cooling, the middle is underbaked.
 When it’s underbaked, it’s not strong enough to support the top.

 Another possible reason is you overbeat the batter especially after adding the egg, incorporating more air than needed.
+This air will cause the batter to rise too much then sink as it cool.

 More Mini Cheesecake Recipes